TIBCOSoftware/snappydata/docs/sde/sketching.md

       snc.createApproxTSTopK("MostPopularTweets", Some("tweetStreamTable"),
         "HashTag", schema, topKOptionMap)

-The code above shows how to do the same thing using the TIBCO ComputeDB Scala API.
+The code above shows how to do the same thing using the SnappyData Scala API.

 ### Querying the TopK table